Best Car Seat Alternatives for Travel

 After your flight, have your child put it on outside baggage claim while you wait in line for your taxi.
 She can wear it like a normal vest, or add the optional crotch strap for the safety of a 5-point harness–something you won’t get from a regular booster, and the comfy removable head rest.

-Like booster seats, however, it is not approved for use in aircraft.
+Like booster seats, however, it is not approved for use in aircraft (where there is no shoulder belt).
 A removable head rest offers extra comfort when desired.
 Weighs 2.5 lbs. without head rest or optional tether, under 5 lbs. with it.

 The RideSafer 2 Delight Travel Vest meets or exceeds all crash test requirements and Federal Motor Vehicle Safety Standards for harness restraints (FMVSS213) model.* Find out more: Read the Travels with Baby feature review of the RideSafer Vest for more details and photos.